DouglasWWolf/printer/README.md

-Doug's project for developing the "printer" object
+Example project that demonstrates the usage of the "printer.v" module.